 ORIENTATION: Volunteers new to the area will have work time to explore nearby parks and attractions, as well as quiet time in the library to become familiar with the natural and cultural history of the national monument.

 LOCATION: El Morro is located in a rural area and is considered a remote duty station.
 The town of Grants, NM (population 10,000) is located approximately 50 miles east of the monument on Highway 53.
 Due to the distance to super markets, gas stations, and other services, a personal vehicle is required.
 Depending on your carrier, cell phone reception and WiFi may be limited or non-existant.

 DESCRIPTION OF EL MORRO NATIONAL MONUMENT: All other rocks in America do not together hold so much history as do those of El Morro National Monument.
 Rising 200 feet above the valley floor, this massive sandstone bluff was a welcome landmark for weary travelers.
 A reliable waterhole hidden at its base made El Morro (or Inscription Rock) a popular campsite.
 Beginning in the late 1500s, Spanish explorers and soldiers, followed by American surveyors, immigrants and soldiers, passed by El Morro.
 While they rested in its shade and drank from the pool, many inscribed their signatures, dates and messages.
 Ancestral Puebloans, living in an 800-room pueblo on top of the bluff over 700 years ago, began this trend by carving hundreds of petroglyphs.
 El Morro was proclaimed the second National Monument in the National Park system on December 8, 1906.
 The vast continuum of human history inscribed upon the rock and preserved in the ancient ruins makes El Morro National Monument a handbook of cultural history of the Southwest.
 The majestic bluff, shady pool, high desert forest (7200 ft.), and sweeping vistas make this a natural wonder as well.

 HOUSING & AMENITIES Type: Other Description: Volunteer housing is located on site, is rent free and fully furnished.
-Depending on availability, it may be an efficiency apartment (single occupancy), or a one-bedroom apartment (suitable for single occupancy or a couple).
-It may also be shared quarters in a 3-bedroom house, with up to two housemates.
+Depending on availability, it may be an efficiency apartment (single occupancy), or it may be shared quarters in a 3-bedroom house, with up to two housemates.